neel147063/SRAM-vs-SDRAM/README.md

 ---

-# 📝 32-Byte SDRAM Module with Split Addressing in Verilog
+# 📝 32-Byte SDRAM Module with 2-Split Addressing in Verilog

 This project implements a **32-byte SDRAM (Synchronous Dynamic Random-Access Memory)** using Verilog.
 The module uses a **2-split addressing scheme** (row and column) to access memory, simulating typical SDRAM behavior.
 Below, you'll find a detailed explanation, placeholders for visuals, and example usage information.